AACOM Involvement with Federal Efforts

 Pain Management and Opioid Prescribing Curricula

-- 100% of COMs have required education addressing pain management.
+- 37 of 39 of the COMs have required education addressing pain management;

-- 86% of COMs have required education addressing the treatment of SUDs.
+- 38 of 39 of the COMs have required education addressing the treatment of SUDs; and

-- 100% of COMs teach pain management and assessment using non-pharmacological modalities, specifically OMM.
+- 37 of 39 of the COMs teach pain management and assessment using non-pharmacological modalities, specifically OMM.